 - Touch tables for collaboration on design drawings.

 - Multiscale- besides 3D desktop printers, have micron-scale abilities for microfluidics, lab-on-a-chip, etc.

 - Purchase raw materials e.g. Arduinos, resistors, capacitors, ss tubing, exacto knives, bolts, etc.

 - Printer for electrical circuits, Composite printers (Mark Two), 8-10 home user printers, ceramic printers, potentially binder jetting with metal powder and sinter oven (Exone)

 - Have display case of different type of rapid prototyping.
-E.G. Cardboard models, 3D printing, foam mock –up etc.
+E.G. Cardboard models, 3D printing, foam mock a??up etc.

 5) Add any general comments on education innovation, classrooms, facilities, etc.